cincuranet/blog/tools/firebird-db-comparer.md

 Firebird 2.5 (any edition) is supported.
 Firebird 3.0 (any edition) is supported.

-The library targets .NET 4.5.2 and .NET Standard 2.0.
+The library targets .NET Framework 4.8, .NET Standard 2.0 and .NET 5.0.

 #### Usage